-We understand that students may need to be picked up early due to doctor's appointments and family emergencies.
-Please know that students will not be released after 2:30 P.M. due to our staff preparing for dismissal.
-Please know that our students are learning rigorous content up until dismissal and could miss out if early release is happening regularly.
-If you or your family have a specific emergency, please contact the office as soon as possible.
+We understand students may need to be picked up early due to appointments and family emergencies.
+Please know that students will not be released after 2:30 P.M.
+Our students are learning rigorous content up until dismissal and will miss out if early release is happening regularly.
+If you have an emergency, please call the office as soon as possible.